 CAUTION!
 Be very careful when you highlight text when you are writing a program.
 If you accidentally hit any key while a line or lines is selected it will delete the selection.
-When this happens there is no "undo-oops-back" command.
-Using the "File > Save" command often is highly recommended.
+Ctrl/z and Ctrl/u (press and hold the Ctrl key) will "undo" the last command.
+Depending how the line(s) were deleted, you may have to press Ctrl/z or Ctrl/u twice.
+It is NOT a fail-proof procedure, so do not rely on it.
+Using the "File > Save" command often is highly recommended to save your work periodically.
+There is nothing worse than typing many lines of code, only to lose them in an instant..